cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 ###### Build Logs

-The recommended approach for build logs is using [CloudBees Pipeline Explorer](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-pipeline-explorer-plugin).
+The recommended approach for build logs is using [CloudBees Pipeline Explorer](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-pipeline-explorer-plugin) (CPE).

 > [!IMPORTANT]
-> Although, [pipeline build logs can be sent to external storage via OpenTelemetry plugin](https://github.com/jenkinsci/opentelemetry-plugin/blob/main/docs/build-logs.md) there is a known limitation the it makes incompatible with CloudBees Pipeline Explorer.
+> Although, [pipeline build logs can be sent to external storage via OpenTelemetry plugin](https://github.com/jenkinsci/opentelemetry-plugin/blob/main/docs/build-logs.md) there is a known limitation the it makes incompatible with CloudBees Pipeline Explorer (CPE).

 ###### System logs